-This building houses the boiler, beam engine and the hurst (machinery for driving and managing the mill stones) the upper floor was the stone floor, but the mill stones were probably sold after the fire of 1875.
+This building houses the boiler, beam engine and the hurst (machinery for driving and managing the millstones) the upper floor was the stone floor, but the millstones were probably sold after the fire of 1875.

 The roof and windows were damaged in the fire.
 The roof looks largely intact in a photo from 1951, and it is known from correspondence in our archive that the roof and windows had been repaired before 1973.
 Further repairs were carried out c 1998, replacing lost tiles.
 The damage had exposed the interior of the mill to the weather.
-These cause severe damage to the upper stone floor.
+These caused severe damage to the upper stone floor.

-This building may have been the original granary and kiln, until the new granary was built in 1844.
+This building may have been the original granary and kiln until the new granary was built in 1844.

 In 1845 the Essex & Suffolk Equitable Insurance Society – Maldon Agency instruction Book had the following entry –